oxiKKK/oxware/README.md

 - [json](https://github.com/nlohmann/json) for the very mature json library.
 - [soil](https://github.com/littlstar/soil) for its functionality over simplifying the process of loading opengl images.
 - Voooolve for making an excelent decision of building their linux build of the game with debug symbols, making it easier to make cheats for their game 😉😆 Thanks Valve.
-- Anyone who plays using this cheat client or contributes to it somehow 😁
+- Anyone who plays using this cheat client or contributes to it somehow. 😁

 ## Usage